BadBehavior/BadBehavior_T3D/README.md

 * Implemented in C++ for efficiency.
 * Supports the common behavior tree node types including sequences, selectors, parallels and a range of decorators.
 * Shared behavior trees - a single behavior tree definition can be used by multiple objects.
-* Behavior trees can be used by used by any type of SimObject
+* Behavior trees can be used by any type of SimObject
 * Trees can be assembled from smaller sub-trees in a modular fashion
 * A multi-page graphical editor with undo/redo support
 * Flexible behavior leaf nodes: